benvonh/nivem/README.md

 Features
 - Hyprland and the Hypr suite;
-- A modern shell experience with Zsh;
+- A modern shell experience in Zsh;
 - Custom Nix packages built from source; and
-- Neovim configured through Nixvim.
+- Neovim configured through the Nixvim module.

 TODO: Add screenshots / videos